naaty2020/capstone/README.md

-# Capstone (Final Project)
+# Capstone

-## **CS50's Web Programming with Python and JavaScript**

-This is the final project.
-It is an amazon like application where vendors(from giant to small) and customers can participate in the trade.
+This project is an amazon like application where vendors(from giant to small) and customers can participate in the trade.
 Basic functionsalities included in this application:
 * users and vendors have a separate login and register functionality
 * users can subscribe to vendors